Fly-fishing British Columbia rivers

-Some of my favorite fishing has been in beautiful British Columbia (BC).
+British Columbia (BC) is one of my favorite places to fish.
 I am a huge fan of BC and particularly Vancouver, which has big sky, green mountains and awesome seascapes.
-It also has terrific fishing for trout and salmon and I have been fortunate to make regular visits over the last twenty years to indulge my passion for fishing both species.
+I am also fortunate to have had the opportunity to indulge my passion for fishing here regularly over the past twenty years.

-I often use Whistler as my base as it is a short drive to both Squamish and Pemberton, which have some marvelous rivers to fly-fish for various salmon and trout species.
-I always book a few days with Valley Fishing Guides - the owner and head guide, Clint Goyette, has always put me on fish and treated me to my most memorable fishing experiences anywhere in North America.
+When fishing here, I often use Whistler as my base as it is a short drive to both Squamish and Pemberton, which have some marvelous rivers to fly-fish for various salmon and trout species.
+I always book a few days with Valley Fishing Guides - the owner and head guide, Clint Goyette, has always put me on fish and treated me to some of my most memorable fishing experiences in North America.

 Squamish River fly-fishing

-The go-to water when I am fishing with Clint is usually the Squamish River, which is mid-way between Vancouver and Whistler and a fantastic fishery.
-What is amazing about this river is that you do not have to go far from the downtown area of Squamish to find good water to fish.
-The stretch of water along Government Road has some good spots for wading, and is an especially productive water during the pink salmon run which occurs every two years, usually in August and September.
+The go-to water when I am fishing with Clint is usually the Squamish River, which is mid-way between Vancouver and Whistler.
+It is a fantastic fishery and you do not have to go far from the downtown area of Squamish to find good water to fish.
+The stretch of water along Government Road has some good spots for wading, and is especially productive during the pink salmon run which occurs in August and September every odd year (ending in 5, 7, 9, etc.).

-Driving several miles upstream of Squamish along Squamish Valley Road provides for some very wild and scenic fishing.
-There are sections of the Squamish River along the gravel portion of this road where the fishing pressure is minimal and the nymph fishing for trout amazingly productive.
+Some very wild and scenic fishing can be found while driving several miles upstream of Squamish along Squamish Valley Road.
+Following gravel portions of this road, the fishing pressure can be minimal and the nymph fishing for trout amazingly productive.
 My best days here with Clint of Valley Fishing Guides have involved tight line nymphing in riffles and pockets.

 Cheakamus River fly-fishing